 Floor space and packed weight were the most important factors to our panel, while extra features such as pouches and pockets weighed less heavily in our evaluation.

 Each tent excels in one or more of these aspects, and we have awarded outstanding models “Best of Rating” corresponding to their outstanding qualities.
 So whether you are pinching pennies, ready to splurge on the tent of your dreams, or just wanting to replace your tattered gear, we have found a tent that can fit your budget and needs.

 The Best Backpacking Tents of 2022

 Best Overall Backpacking Tent: Big Agnes Copper Spur HV UL2

 Looking for a three-season freestanding tent that tips the scales at just 3 pounds, 2 ounces?
 Enter the Big Agnes Copper Spur ($500).
-It’s light enough to make it a contender even for the gram-counters, although tents definitely get lighter.
+Although you can find lighter tents on the market, this tent is light enough to make it a contender for the best backpacking tent, even for the gram-counters among us.